odoe/webinar-2017-discovering-the-arcgis-javascript-4.x-api/slides/index.md

 <br>
 - Creating Hosted Services
-- ArcGIS REST API
+- Consuming those services in the API
-- Importing Web Maps

 ---